ae2079/funding-pot/README.md

 `npm run test steps/00_main.test.js`

+**NOTE:** Due to the number of real transactions and API calls included in this test, it can occasionally fail for wallet-related reasons (nonce issues).
+If this happens, you can try to run the test again.

 ### Cleanup

 Since the end-to-end test uses some randomness for determining the contribution sizes, it can happen that both test contributors hit the 2% cao and don't qualify for joining the funding pot.
 In this case you can clean up the test data and start from scratch by running: